-Lorri Horn’s debut children’s chapter book, Dewey Fairchild, Parent Problem Solver has received rave reviews, included a starred review from Kirkus.
-It is a nominee for the 2017 Kirkus Prize for Young Readers’ Literature!
+Lorri Horn’s debut children’s chapter book, Dewey Fairchild, Parent Problem Solver has received rave reviews, including a starred review from Kirkus.
+It was also selected for Best Books of 2017!

 Dewey tackles parental challenges ranging from spying on the aforementioned nose picker (and seeing things no child should ever see, yuck) to derailing out-of-control cases of germophobia and addiction to practical jokes.
 His string of triumphs will have readers cheering him on, rolling in the aisles, and wishing they could line up for consultations.